 4. Portuguese Water Dog

-While the Newfoundlands’ incredible strength meant that their line of work revolved around heavy duty lifting, the Portuguese water dog however, was used for herding due to his much smaller frame.
+While the Newfoundlands’ incredible strength meant that their line of work revolved around heavy-duty lifting, the Portuguese water dog was used for herding due to his much smaller frame.

-These dogs could herd schools of fish into the nets, saving fishermen a lot of time and energy.
-As you can imagine, the Portuguese water dog likes a lot of exercise!
+This dog herded schools of fish into the nets, saving fishermen a lot of time and energy.
+As you can imagine, based on this history of hard work, the Portuguese water dog likes a lot of exercise!

-While their fishing days may be over, Portuguese water dogs make great companion dogs, who’ve retained a lot of the working dog traits: They’re eager to please their humans, loyal, energetic, and enthusiastic.
-Oh, and they’re very good at swimming!
-Good thing they have those webbed feet, right?
+While his fishing days may be over, the Portuguese water dog makes a great companion who’s retained a lot of working dog traits: He’s eager to please his humans, loyal, energetic, and enthusiastic.
+Oh, and he’s very good at swimming!
+It’s a good thing he has those webbed feet, right?

-Like poodles, Portuguese water dogs have “hypoallergenic” coats that don’t shed very much, making them a perfect dog breed for those who suffer from allergies!
+Like poodles, the Portuguese water dog has a “hypoallergenic” coat that doesn’t shed very much, making him a perfect dog breed for those who suffer from allergies!